 To make our tests as realistic as possible we are pioneering the use of 3D tissue models that more accurately reflect the structure and function of normal human airways.
 This also helps us reduce the need for animal testing; in 2017, we received recognition from the PETA International Science Consortium Ltd for our significant contribution to help advance non-animal testing.

-We also study smokers who switch completely to one of our potentially reduced-risk products to see whether this makes a difference to what they are exposed to and how the body responds compared both to quitting or continuing smoking.
+We also study smokers who switch completely to one of our vapour or tobacco heating products to see whether this makes a difference to what they are exposed to and how the body responds compared both to quitting or continuing smoking.
 We also look at how fast nicotine is taken into the body to understand nicotine delivery from these products compared to cigarettes.

-Rather than waiting decades for health effects to emerge, we have developed a validated computer modelling approach to assess whether making our potentially reduced-risk products available to the public could affect public health.
+Rather than waiting decades for health effects to emerge, we have developed a validated computer modelling approach to assess whether making our vapour and tobacco heating products available to the public could affect public health.
 Our computer models take into account all types of consumers, including current smokers, non-smokers, former smokers, vapers, and people who use more than one type of product.
 These people are represented through a feedback system, as are factors that affect starting and quitting rates – helping us to predict what might happen in the future.